chef/automate/components/docs-chef-io/content/automate/ha_onprim_deployment_procedure.md

 ### Prerequisites

-- Follow the Prerequisites for On-Premise deployment.
-Click [here](#prerequisites) to know more.
+- Follow the [Prerequisites](#prerequisites) for On-Premise deployment.
 - This deployment excludes the installation for Postgresql and OpenSearch as we are using the AWS Managed Services.
 - Set up AWS RDS PostgreSQL 13.5-R1.
-Click [here](/automate/create_amazon_rds/) to know more.
+For more information, see [Create Amazon RDS](/automate/create_amazon_rds/).
 Open the required port in Security Groups while creating AWS RDS Postgresql.
 - Set up AWS OpenSearch 1.3.
-Click [here](/automate/create_amazon_opensearch/) to know more.
+For more information, see [Create Amazon OpenSearch](/automate/create_amazon_opensearch/).
 - For Backup and Restore with Managed Service.
-Click [here](/automate/managed_services/#prerequisites) to know more.
+For more information, check the [Managed Services Prerequisites](/automate/managed_services/#prerequisites).
 - Create the Virtual Private Cloud (VPC) in AWS before starting or using default.
-Click [here](/automate/ha_vpc_setup/) to learn more about VPC and CIDR creation.
+For more information, see [VPC and CIDR Setup](/automate/ha_vpc_setup/).
 - Get AWS credentials (`aws_access_key_id` and `aws_secret_access_key`) with privileges like: `AmazonS3FullAccess` and `AdministratorAccess`.
-Click [here](/automate/ha_iam_user/) to learn more about creating IAM Users.
+For more information, see [Creating IAM Users](/automate/ha_iam_user/).

-See the steps [here](#steps-to-run-on-bastion-host-machine) to run on Bastion to download the latest Automate CLI and Airgapped Bundle.
+See the steps to run on [Bastion](#steps-to-run-on-bastion-host-machine) to download the latest Automate CLI and Airgapped Bundle.

 #### Steps to Generate Config